1933 - Regular air Services

 London area, commercial air traffic was becoming much busier and it was

-decided that something had to be done to improve safety when aircraft were
+decided by the UK Government that something had to be done to improve safety

-operating in conditions of poor visibility - Air Traffic Control was about
+when aircraft were operating in conditions of poor visibility - Air Traffic

 November 19th 1933

 - First UK Air Traffic Control Service established at London Croydon